 In addition to this Briggs would also later produce the unfinished script for the pilot episode of Nation’s Dalek series, with Jean Marsh who played Sara in The Daleks Masterplan even reprising her role as Sara Kingdom.

 As you can see from the examples I have given the monsters have already through Nicholas Briggs Dalek Empire series proven strong enough to carry their own series.
 So its not such an outlandish idea it can in the right hands of course be done.
-Personally I think now is the best time to make a series all about the monsters and hopefully after reading this you may agree with me.
+Personally I think now is the best time to make a series all about the monsters and hopefully after reading you may agree with me.

 1/ It Would Help Expand Doctor Who’s Profile